NYPL-discovery/sierraupdatepoller/README.md

 The advantage of this is that if the app fails in between, when it starts back again, it knows where to start from looking at the isCompleted flag.

 ## Usage

 On IDE:
    * STS - Choose Run As - Run as a spring boot application
-   * As a jar file - mvn clean package will create jar file and start the app.
-To just create the jar file - mvn clean package -DskipTests
+   * As a jar file:

+    * `mvn clean package` will create jar file and start the app.

+    * `mvn clean package -DskipTests` to just create the jar file

+## Deploying To Elastic Beanstalk

+TODO: Fill this in